* Please scroll down to register *

 Conference participants are responsible for their own transportation and lodging.

 LOCATION: The conference will be held in Honolulu on the adjoining campuses of the University of Hawai‘i at Mānoa, College of Education and the University Laboratory School.
-All attendees should plan to check in and/or register at the College Collaboration Center (CCC), room 134 on the ground floor of Wist Hall, 1776 University Avenue, Honolulu, HI 96822.
+All attendees should plan to check in and/or register at the Cafeteria of the University Laboratory School, 1776 University Ave, Honolulu, HI 96822.

 GROUND TRANSPORTATION: All Conference attendees are encouraged to use environmentally-friendly modes of ground transportation to and from the Conference venue, including walking, biking (you can park your bike for free all over campus), public bus (one stop is just across the street), and carpooling.
 Parking will be limited immediately next to the Conference venue, with additional lots throughout the campus.
 You can find campus maps, as well as parking, driving, biking, and public-bus information here: https://manoa.hawaii.edu/about/visit/#transportation.